medardSvigelj/bulbshare-tech-challenge/README.md

 However, if you include any, please add some notes to explain why.

 4. We don't expect the UI to be 100% pixel perfect with the time constraint, but still we expect a certain level of quality.
-That means for example, no component out of place, missing margins ...
+That means for example, no component out of place, missing margins, ui glitched ...
 Build something that you would appreciate using everyday